zodac/tracker-profiles/README.md

 ### Cloudflare Trackers

-The `cloudflare-check` trackers listed in [Supported Trackers](#supported-trackers) are implemented differently from the trackers, since this verification check cannot be passed using stock Selenium. [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) is used to create a web browser that is capable of bypassing Cloudflare detection.
+The `cloudflare-check` trackers listed in [Supported Trackers](#supported-trackers) are implemented differently from the other trackers, since this verification check cannot be passed using stock Selenium. [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) is used to create a web browser that is capable of bypassing Cloudflare detection.